How to Polish Resin – Learn Everything about Polishing Epoxy Resin

 If you have ever worked with resin before, you will probably have noticed after removing your work from the mold that the surface does not automatically look perfectly smooth and crystal clear after casting and curing.
 In fact, in a further step, most work-pieces have to be freed from their dull-looking grey haze or even slight unevenness of the surface.
 You can polish the epoxy resin to achieve a truly overall gloss.
 Polishing resin does not require much skill or technical equipment.
 With comparatively little effort you can make your epoxy resin shine.
 Simply follow our step-by-step instructions, in which we explain the resin polishing process clearly and comprehensibly.

-- 1 Can actually all objects made of epoxy resin be polished?
+- 1 Can all Objects Made of Epoxy Resin be Polished?

-- 3 Resin polishing – Step by step guide
+- 4 Resin Polishing – Step by Step Guide

-In principle, it is possible to carefully polish the surface of almost any type of workpiece or resin sealant for a special shine.
-Of course, this works easier with a corresponding size of the workpiece or a larger area of the sealant than it might be the case with very small workpieces with many edges.
+In principle, it is possible to carefully polish the surface of almost any type of work-piece or resin sealant for a great shine.
+Of course, this works easier with a corresponding size of the work-piece or a larger area of the sealant than it might be the case with very small work-pieces with many edges.
 Epoxy polishing usually works without any problems for the following applications:

 - Polishing resin casting objects

 - Resin art really shines

 - Perfectly polish the surfaces of large tables made of epoxy resin